ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 PORT=8000
 ```

-You can already start your server with the cmd `node server.js` and check on http://localhost:8080, a page will show up with the message : `Cannot GET /`.
-It's normal since no content have been setup right now
+You can already start your server with the cmd `node server.js` and check on [](http://localhost:8080), a page will show up with the message : `Cannot GET /`.
+It's normal since no content has been setup right now.

 > You may have the error : `Cannot use import statement outside a module`
-> If that the case you can simply modify the `./package.json` file to add this :
+> If that's the case you can simply modify the `./package.json` file to add this :
 > ```json
 > {
 >    ...